devappd/emscripten-build/README.md

     ));
 ```

-## Configuration Files
+## Settings Files

 The below describes the parameters you can set for your build steps: `configure`, `build`, `install`, and `clean`.

-Note that the only required parameters are `your_config["type"]` and `your_config["configure"]["path"]` (for Makefile, `your_config["build"]["path"]` is used instead.)
+Note that the only required parameters are `your_settings["type"]` and `your_settings["configure"]["path"]`.
+For Makefile, `your_settings["build"]["path"]` is used instead.
 The other parameters have defaults as specified below.

 ### Relative Paths

-If any relative paths are specified in a config file, they are resolved in relation to the config file's directory.
+If any relative paths are specified in `emscripten.settings.js`, they are resolved in relation to that file's directory.

-If you are working from a build file (e.g., `emscripten build /path/to/CMakeLists.txt`), the default paths are
+If you are working from a build configuration file (e.g., `emscripten build /path/to/CMakeLists.txt`), the default paths are
 relative to your current working directory.

 ## Top-Level

-The config file lists some top-level fields such as `emsdkVersion`, `default`, and your project's build configurations.
+The settings file lists some top-level fields such as `emsdkVersion`, `default`, and your project's settings objects.

-In this top-level object, you may list multiple configurations by name:
+In this top-level object, you may list multiple settings objects by name:

 ```js
 module.exports = {